 - Strategic priority area

-The MIGA-administered West Bank and Gaza Investment Guarantee Trust Fund has issued a guarantee of €1.35 million (approximately $1.7 million) covering an investment by Veldkamp Technische Ondersteuning B.V. of the Netherlands and Al-Jebrini Dairy and Food Industries of the West Bank and Gaza in Al Jebrini Cheese Industry in the West Bank.
+The MIGA-administered West Bank and Gaza Investment Guarantee Trust Fund has issued two guarantees totalling €1.35 million (approximately $1.7 million) covering an investment by Veldkamp Technische Ondersteuning B.V. of the Netherlands and Al-Jebrini Dairy and Food Industries of the West Bank and Gaza in Al Jebrini Cheese Industry in the West Bank.
 The coverage is for a period of up to 10 years against the risks of transfer restriction, expropriation, and war and civil disturbance.

 The project involves the establishment of a greenfield company, Al Jebrini Cheese Industry, in the West Bank by Veldkamp Technische Ondersteuning B.V. of the Netherlands and Al Jebrini Dairy and Food Industries, a local investor in the West Bank.
 The company will produce and supply high-quality dairy products, including cheese and cream cheese.